ues-io/uesio/docs/redux/README.md

 ## A single action handled by multiple reducers

-The Redux state is split into different **slices**, such as, in our stack, `viewdef`, `builder`, `route`, etc. These slices are isolated from each other.
+The Redux state is split into different **slices**, such as, in our stack, `viewdef`, `builder`, `route`, etc. These slices are **isolated** from each other.

-However, through the concept of [extra reducer](https://redux-toolkit.js.org/api/createSlice#extrareducers) of Redux Toolkit, one single action can be dipatched to reducers part of different slices.
-This is the idea behind the extra reducer concept.
-In the `builder` slice you will find such a use case.
+However, through the concept of [extra reducer](https://redux-toolkit.js.org/api/createSlice#extrareducers) of Redux Toolkit, one single action can be dipatched to **reducers part of different slices**.
+In the `builder` slice you will find such use cases.

 We follow the redux style guide [on that matter](https://redux.js.org/style-guide/style-guide#allow-many-reducers-to-respond-to-the-same-action).

 ## Redux middleware

 Redux-thunk is a middleware specialized in dealing with **asynchronous actions**.
-In order to update the Redux state, the reducer expects as payload a plain `JavaScript object` and not a `Promise`.
+In order to update the Redux state, the reducer expects as payload a plain JavaScript `object` and not a `Promise`.
 This is where Redux-thunk comes into play.

 There are plenty of different asynchronous middlewares for Redux.
 The most famous ones are [redux-saga](https://github.com/redux-saga/redux-saga), [redux-observable](https://github.com/redux-observable/redux-observable/) and [redux-thunk](https://github.com/reduxjs/redux-thunk).
 We do use redux-thunk which is the [most popular](https://www.npmtrends.com/redux-saga-vs-redux-thunk-vs-redux-observable) one.
 [Redux Toolkit](https://redux-toolkit.js.org/usage/usage-guide#using-middleware-to-enable-async-logic) does recommend using that one.